nikitabarskov/cv/en_US/barskov-nikita-cv.md

 Oslo, Norway

+#### Principal Data Engineer

+October 2024 - __Now__

+* Leading the development of data ingestion solutions for strategic partners, ensuring reliable and secure data transfer
+* Established and optimized company-wide processes for building scalable products through implementation of DevOps best practices and architectural improvements

 #### Senior Software Engineer

-May 2023 - _Now_
+May 2023 - September 2024

-* Directing the data team's efforts as the engineering leader, designing data models and processing pipelines, creating internal and external APIs, and managing the underlying infrastructure.
+* Designing datamodels and processing pipelines, creating internal and external APIs, and managing the underlying infrastructure.
 * Improving processes and contributing to building a scalable product in the company by advocating modern software development practices like containerisation, continuous delivery, API First, infrastructure as code,